TU-robolab/recyclebot/README.md

 # RecycleBot
-CV based pick-and-place system for trash sorting using ROS2 Jazzy inside a containerized environment, developed and maintained by Elvis Borges & **Triku Studio**.
+CV based pick-and-place system for trash sorting using ROS2 Jazzy inside a containerized environment, developed and maintained by Elvis Borges @**Triku Studio**.

 ---